 Last month Rachelle Kathleen and I picked Lowe’s as our unconventional photo spot for my “ugly places/pretty photos” challenge (which I updated to ‘ugly spots, pretty shots’ because it just sounds better).
 Remember, the whole point of this is to shoot on the fly, in an ‘ugly’ spot, photographically speaking.
-This month, we gave LP Anderson a try.
+This month, we gave LP Anderson a try for tis photoshoot.

 LP Anderson Tire is a local tire store, and after we got permission from the owners we headed down to shoot.
 Safe to say Rachelle and I had no idea just how big this place was.
 I feel like we accidentally stumbled into the tire equivalent of Narnia.
 This place was huge!
 And since it was already long passed sundown, it was immensely dark.
 Black tires ceiling high, lit only by large fluorescent lights.
 For photos, it was a pretty grim location.
 For this challenge, it was absolutely perfect!

 As always, we had to stick to our 3 rules, and added 1 more:

 1.)
 We have to work with what is there.
 No props or extra lighting.
 I get my camera and a couple lenses, she gets a bag with a few outfit options.